Every Wrinkle Carries A Memory: An Integro-differential Bootstrap for Features in Cosmological Correlators: Boundary integro-differential equations

 where $f$ is the axion field decay constant, and $n$ is an integer.
 See \cite{Chen:2008wn,Flauger:2014ana,Silverstein:2008sg, Flauger:2009ab,McAllister:2008hb} for an incomplete list of references.
 This opens the possibility of inflaton-dependent masses of the form $m^2=m_0^2[1+g^2\cos(\phi/f)]$, with the associated oscillation frequency

 around slow-roll backgrounds.
 Generically, similar oscillations would also appear in the cubic couplings, but to keep the problem's complexity under control, we take the vertices to be time-independent, setting $\Omega_L=\Omega_R=0$.
-Nevertheless, monochromatic vertices could be incorporated into our proposed formulation subject to minor modifications.
+Nevertheless, monochromatic vertices could be incorporated into our proposed formulation after minor modifications.

 Assuming time-evolving masses of the form \eqref{massmodulation}, the integro-differential equations for the exchange diagram \eqref{IDEs} simplify to \begin{keyeqn}

 \end{keyeqn} where

 and